 - Follow in the footsteps of The Beatles on a locally guided Magical Mystery Tour

 Spend more time exploring Liverpool this morning.
-Then, back on the coach, take in the wild countryside of the Peak District as we head to York.
+Then, back on the coach, take in the wild countryside as we head to York.
 It’s soaked in history and English traditions.

 For legends and folklore, opt for a night-time ghost tour that takes you through dark historic alleyways of York.
 Our expert Local Guide, a typical story-teller, will give you the low down on whose ghosts haunt which houses!

 - Evening 'Ghost Walk' GB £5.00

 Back on the coach, we wind our way through the jaw-droppingly beautiful Lake District.
 The area has a reputation as England’s most scenic region and you’ll soon understand why.
 Filled with 16 major lakes, high peaks and cute, stone-built settlements, this region is all about picture-perfect countryside.

 This morning we travel to Bowness-on-Windemere.
 With free time, opt for a cruise on Lake Windermere and see for yourself why this region inspired so many poets.
 Otherwise, walk through this bustling town and find a cute tea room.
 If you’re keen, try a traditional English afternoon tea with tasty scones and hot tea.

 Then if you feel like getting some adrenaline pumping, try a high ropes course.
 For those who want to keep their feet firmly on the ground, there’s plenty of hiking trails through the beautiful English countryside.

 - Lake Windermere Cruise GB £7.50

 Northbound, we’ll drop by the 2000-year-old Hadrian’s Wall, the Roman Empire’s most impressive engineering feat, before traveling on through the English countryside.